Israeli Prime Minister Netanyahu warns Iran war is 'not over' unless uranium removed | The National

 Israeli Prime Minister Benjamin Netanyahu said that amid the continuing negotiations between the US and Iran to end the current war, he wouldn’t consider the conflict ended until Iran's enriched uranium was removed.

-Mr Netanyahu made the comments about recent Iran developments during an interview with CBS News’ flagship news show, 60 Minutes.
+Mr Netanyahu made the comments about recent Iran developments during an interview with CBS's flagship news show, 60 Minutes.

 A portion of the interview was previewed during the CBS Sunday morning show, Face the Nation.